hythloday/VenturePlanSoDMissions/README.md

 # Hotfixing the Code for Renown Level 62 and Above

 At renown level 62, you will gain your 21st companion.
 VenturePlan is coded to handle a maximum to 20 companions.
 You will start seeing errors about `self.info` being `nil`.
-To fix this, change line 1960 (in version `4.16a`) from `for i=1,20 do` to `for i=1,99 do`.
+To fix this, edit the file `_retail_/Interface/AddOns/VenturePlan/Widgets.lua`: change line 1960 (in version `4.16a`) from `for i=1,20 do` to `for i=1,99 do`.
 This will add support up to 99 companions.

 # Contributing